chalasr/portfolio/README.md

 Problems?
 Issues?
 --------------

-Contact me on chalasdev.fr
+Write a message on chalasdev.fr or create an issue

 This application requires:
 -------------

-- PHP > 5.4
+- PHP >= 5.4
 - Composer
-- NPM
+- Npm
 - Gulp
 - Compass
 - CoffeeScript